Palouse Folklore Society

 Bring music or chords if you have them and share a little of what you are working on.
 There will not be an audience.
 We just go round in a circle picking a favorite tune, and others try to join in.
 Perfection not even considered!
 Come join us.

-April 19th: Saturday: CONTRA DANCE with music by the Wildgrass String Band and calling by Emily Faulkner, at the 1912 Center (Corner of 3rd St and Van Buren in Moscow).
-7:30 PM.
+June 21st: Saturday: CONTRA DANCE with music by Frogtown and calling by Kelsey Hartman, at the Old Blaine Schoolhouse (Corner of Eid and Blaine Roads).
+Potluck dinner 6:30, dancing at 7:30 PM.

 No Partner?
 No worry.
 There are lots of dancers - many would like to dance with you.
 All dances are taught.
 Singles, families & beginners are always welcome.
 Children are always FREE